 Can't remember available table names, column names, or column data types?

-You can browse your database and dataframe schemas using the Schema browser, in the left sidebar with your data connections.
-Available dataframes can also be inspected in the Schema browser.
+You can browse your database and dataframe schemas using the Data browser, formally known as the schema browser, in the left sidebar with your data connections.
+Available dataframes can also be inspected in the Data browser.

-You can also click the Browse button on any SQL cell to jump to the current data source in the schema browser.
+You can also click the Browse button on any SQL cell to jump to the current data connection in the Data browser.

 The initial load time for full schema details can take a few seconds.
 We cache schema results so that future references to the database details are immediately available.

-The contents of the Schema browser are generated upon creation of a data connection, and will be cached until the Schema browser is manually refreshed.
-To refresh, click the icon next to the data connection name in the Schema browser and select Refresh.
+The contents of the Data browser are generated upon creation of a data connection, and will be cached until the Data browser is manually refreshed.
+To refresh, click the refresh icon next to the data connection name at the top of the Data browser.